MariPeretiatko/push_swap/README.md

 ## Launching the program

-To launch the program use command `make`.
-Then execute `./push_swap 1 4 2 3 5` numbers can be of your choice.
-The program will then print the instructions needed to sort the stack.
+To initiate the program, enter the command "make".
+Then execute "./push_swap 1 4 2 3 5" with numbers of your choice.
+The program will subsequently display the instructions required to sort the stack.

-To check sorting run `make bonus`.
-Then you can execute `ARG="1 4 2 3 5"; ./push_swap $ARG | ./checker $ARG` and see if instructions actually sort the stack.
-If yes, you will see `OK`, otherwise `KO`.
-Or you can run `./checker 1 4 2 3 5` then the program will wait for the instructions, type each instruction pressing `Enter`, to stop recieving intsructions press `Ctrl + D`
+To verify the sorting, execute "make bonus".
+Then run the command "ARG="1 4 2 3 5"; ./push_swap $ARG | ./checker $ARG" and observe whether the instructions effectively sort the stack.
+If successful, you will see "OK"; otherwise, "KO".
+Alternatively, you can execute "./checker 1 4 2 3 5", and the program will await instructions.
+Type each instruction and press Enter.
+To cease receiving instructions, press Ctrl + D.